 Besides, Research guidance for the award of 10 Ph.
 Ds and 4 M.Phils, Prof. Chalams research includes 10 research projects of UGC; School of Economics including Govt. of A.P.; DPEP project on Primary Education, 2000 and others.
 He was one of the earliest scholars to specialize in Economics of Education in 1972.
 This became an important branch of study in Economics as Human Development in 1990 at Andhra University.
 He was an adjunct professor at the Department of Education and Economics at Andhra

 Mrs. SHASHI UBAN TRIPATHI

-She took over as Deputy Director General of Indian Council for Cultural Relations (ICCR) New Delhi in 1983 – an autonomous body funded by the Ministry of External Affairs, responsible for projecting India’s rich cultural heritage abroad.
-In the wake of the tragic Air India Kanishka crash, a special Post of Counselor (Information, Publicity and Spokesperson) was created in the High Commission of India, Ottawa, Canada to which, she was deputed from 1985-88.
-After a three year eventful tenure in Canada, she moved back to the neighbourhood as Deputy Consul General in the Consulate General of India, Karachi, Pakistan from 1988-92, where she put in place systems that helped in easing Visa restrictions.
+She took over as Deputy Director-General of Indian Council for Cultural Relations (ICCR) New Delhi in 1983 an autonomous body funded by the Ministry of External Affairs, responsible for projecting Indias rich cultural heritage abroad.
+In the wake of the tragic Air India Kanishka crash, a special Post of Counselor (Information, Publicity, and Spokesperson) was created in the High Commission of India, Ottawa, Canada to which, she was deputed from 1985-88.
+After a three-year eventful tenure in Canada, she moved back to the neighborhood as Deputy Consul General in the Consulate General of India, Karachi, Pakistan from 1988-92, where she put in place systems that helped in easing Visa restrictions.

 From 1992-94, she served as Minister and then Deputy Chief of Mission (Political & Economic Affairs) in the Embassy of India, Bonn, Germany.

 She has been a sought-after speaker and has delivered speeches on foreign affairs and on different aspects of India at various foreign universities.
-She joined as Member, Union Public Service Commission in May, 2007.
+She joined as a Member of, Union Public Service Commission in May 2007.